reggieb/rails_two_step_authentication_example/README.md

 1. Ensure the user is identified – usually it will be called via `authenticate_user_with_second_step!` but I would not rely on that, so I’d first check the user in logged in.
-2. Check whether the user has already successfully been though the second step, and if so let them proceed
+2. Check whether the user has already successfully been through the second step, and if so let them proceed
 3. Redirect the user to a second step form if they haven’t successfully completed this step